Malcolm X (1992 film): Filming

 In addition to Nelson Mandela, the film featured cameos by Christopher Plummer (as the prison's Catholic chaplain), Peter Boyle (as a police officer), William Kunstler (as a judge), as well as activists Al Sharpton and Black Panther Party co-founder Bobby Seale (as street preachers).

 The film was made shortly after Mandela's 1990 release from prison and during the negotiations to end apartheid in South Africa.
 Lee explained that he made "the connection between Soweto and Harlem, Nelson and Malcolm, and what Malcolm talked about: pan-Africanism, trying to build these bridges between people of color.
 He is alive in children in classrooms in Harlem, in classrooms in Soweto."
-Mandela ends the film with a quote from Malcolm X himself, with Malcolm in a film clip saying the last four words.
+Mandela ends the film with a quote from Malcolm X himself.
 The quote goes: "We declare our right on this earth, to be a human being, to be respected as a human being, to be given the rights of a human being, in this society, on this earth, in this day, which we intend to bring into existence by any means necessary."
+However, Mandela himself refused to utter it out loud, fearing that the Apartheid government would use it against him if he did.
+The final seconds of the film feature black-and-white footage of Malcolm X himself delivering the phrase.

 Music

-Release
+Release and reception

 Malcolm X was released in North America on November 18, 1992.
 The film released overseas in 1993, between February and March in Europe.